a-DCF: an architecture agnostic metric with application to spoofing-robust speaker verification: Architecture-agnostic DCF

-It would be helpful to discuss the relation between a-DCF and other DCFs reported in~\cite{DODDINGTON2000-NIST} and~\cite{Kinnunen2020-tandem-fundamentals}.
+It would be helpful to discuss the relation between a-DCF and other DCFs reported in~\cite{DODDINGTON2000-NIST,greenberg2012nist,Kinnunen2020-tandem-fundamentals}.
 The comparison is shown in \autoref{tab:comparison}.
 The original DCF~\cite{DODDINGTON2000-NIST} in~\eqref{eq:dcf}, as endorsed by NIST through the speaker recognition evaluation (SRE) series, is designed for the benchmarking of binary classifiers which produce a single detection score --- such as standalone speaker or spoof detection systems.
 The NIST DCF can be seen as a degenerate case of the a-DCF with $\pi_\text{spf}=0$ (no spoofing attacks).
+Interestingly, the NIST 2012 SRE campaign \cite{greenberg2012nist} used a 3-term DCF similar to \eqref{eq:a-DCF-definition}, though the two FA rate terms are those of \emph{known/unknown nontargets} (as opposed to nontargets and spoofs as in our work).
+Though the 2012 DCF and $a$-DCF are in the same function class of evaluation metrics (i.e. differ only by the choice of costs and priors), they are motivated (and used) from entirely different perspectives.

 The t-DCF~\cite{Kinnunen2020-tandem-fundamentals} in~\eqref{eq:tDCF-unconstrained} and~\eqref{eq:tdcf} is closely related to the a-DCF.
 The difference in terms of structure is that the t-DCF requires \emph{two} detection scores, as opposed to a single score in the case of the NIST DCF and the a-DCF.
 Nonetheless, by assigning a peculiar `dummy' countermeasure, we can view the a-DCF as a special case of the t-DCF.
 To be specific, by letting the threshold in~\cite[Eq.
 (7)]{Kinnunen2020-tandem-fundamentals} approach~$-\infty$, the spoof detection miss and false alarm rates approach 0 and 1, respectively.
 This yields precisely the a-DCF expression in \eqref{eq:a-DCF-definition}.
 Nonetheless, this is \emph{not} our point, as we discuss next.